jaredwhite547/YourRepo/README_TEMPLATE.md

 <a name="license"></a>
 #License
 The **code** in this repository, as well as the file `CoolLogo.png` are licensed under CC0.
 Note that any distributed binaries or build trees may require a different license, as the two libraries fetched at build time ({fmt} and doctest) are both MIT-licensed.
-See [LICENSE.md](LICENSE.md).
+See [LICENSE](LICENSE).
 (@@TODO: The above is a bit more verbose than you need to be, since you'll likely be using a different license, like MIT).

 <a name="contributors"></a>